 When to Harvest Rhubarb

-When you think about how to grow rhubarb, do not harvest the young leaves the first year after planting rhubarb.
-This will not allow your plant to expand to its fullest.
+When you think about how to grow rhubarb, don’t harvest the young leaves the first year after planting rhubarb as this will not allow your plant to expand to its fullest.
 Wait until the second year and harvest the young leaves of the growing rhubarb once they expand.
 Simply grasp the stalk of the leaf and pull or use a knife to cut it off.